 Can I attend the survey?

 As my client you are welcome to attend.
-However sometimes it is better to meet up toward the end of the day on the boat, after I have completed most of my inspection, I can then talk through any issues with the boat at hand.
+However my preferred way of working is to meet up toward the end of the day on the boat, after I have completed my inspection, I can then talk through any issues with the boat at hand.
 I would absolutely encourage you to attend the haul out in a “Lift and Hold” situation, especially if you have never seen the bottom of the boat.

 Do you attend sea trials?

-I am happy to attend sea trials of sailing yachts and powerboats, but because these can often take very different times to complete, depending on the location of the craft etc. I charge on a time basis, unless completed on the day of the inspection.
+I am happy to attend sea trials of sailing yachts and powerboats, but because these can take very different times to complete depending on the location of the craft etc. I charge on a time basis, unless completed on the day of the inspection.

 Can you give me a verbal report after the survey?

-I can telephone or meet with you after the survey to discuss my findings.
+I can call you after the survey, either in the evening or the following day to discuss my findings.
 This should give you a general idea of the condition of the boat; however the written report will go into far more detail and will prioritise the significance of any defects.
 You would be advised to only act on the written survey report.

 How long and detailed is the report?